 What Should I Send?

-The first thing to consider when choosing the proper sympathy or funeral arrangement is your relationship to the deceased.
+The first thing to consider when choosing the proper sympathy or funeral arrangement is your relationship with the deceased.
 Traditionally, the immediate family selects a memorial wreath or casket spray for the service.
-Close family and friends often opt for personalized floral tributes that reflect the deceased’s personality, occupation, hobbies or passions.
+Close family and friends often opt for personalized floral tributes that reflect the deceased’s personality, occupation, hobbies, or passions.
 These flowers are typically displayed during the funeral service.

 Other friends, relatives, and co-workers have many other options available including plants and simple floral baskets which can either be used for the service itself or sent to the home of the bereaved.
 The primary consideration should also be something that reflects the personality or relationship with the deceased as many modern funeral services focus on the celebration of life more so than mourning the passing.